RafaelMenesesRibeiro/Highly-Dependable-Systems/hds/server/README.md

     **Content:**
      ```
     {
+		"timestamp" : "a_long",
 		"requestID" : "a_request_ID",
 		"operation" : "transferGood",
 		"from" : "server",
 		"to" : "a_client_ID",
 		"signature" : "a_signature",
 		"message" : "The transaction is not valid.",
 		"reason" : "a_reason"
     }
     ```